noszczykmichal/pesel-generator/README.md

 ## General Information
 - Pesel number is 11 digits number given to citizens in Poland that allows for easy identification of a person who owns it (more info [here](https://www.gov.pl/web/gov/czym-jest-numer-pesel)).
 - This app generates Pesel number in compliance with all the regulations accessible online on Government site.
 - This project was my very first on the way to learning programming.
-Recently I refactored code and improved calculations of the Pesel also for the people who will be born in 22nd and 23rd century.
+Recently I refactored code and improved calculations of the Pesel also for the people who will be born in the 22nd and 23rd century.

-## How it's done?/ How the Pesel Number is calculated?
+## How the Pesel Number is calculated?
 - All the resources I've been working with can be found here - available in [Polish](https://www.gov.pl/web/gov/czym-jest-numer-pesel) or alternatively in English on the website of [UOW](https://welcome.uw.edu.pl/during-your-stay/pesel-number/).
 - Pesel number has fixed structure:
 ```